General Mills: Organic food

 It also produces organic foods, via Cascadian Farm, which they took over when they bought Small Planet Foods, and Muir Glen.
 More recently, as of 2014, it has purchased Annie's Homegrown.

 Other brands

 Other company brands include Annie's, Blue Buffalo, Frescarini, Latina, Tiki Pets, Totino's, Jeno's, Progresso, Colombo and Lärabar.
-It also produces Häagen-Dazs ice cream outside of the U.S. and Canada.
+It also produces Häagen-Dazs ice cream outside of the US and Canada.
 General Mills acquired the meat-based brand Epic Provisions in 2016.

 Discontinued brands

 General Mills brands no longer manufactured include: